$400 Bond For Accused Rapist Draws Outrage, And An Odd Outcome

 Former State’s Attorney Anita Alvarez told CBS 2 Investigators, “Had any Judge acted in such an outrageous and inappropriate manner during my administration, I would have immediately filed a complaint and demanded quick action.”

-Did Foxx file a complant?
+Did Foxx file a complaint?
 CBS 2 Investigator Brad Edwards asked her office, but they won’t answer, and won’t comment.
 No one else involved is commenting, either.

 Burnell Johnson declined to comment, and pleaded not guilty.